-The Motability Scheme offers a selection of electric and hybrid vehicles, including the BMW i3 and Hyundai IONIQ.
 Use our Car Search tool to view the full list.

-So what are the true costs of having an EV?
+So what are the true costs of running an EV?

 The Motability Scheme allows you to exchange all or part of your mobility allowance for leasing a car, scooter or powered wheelchair.
 For more information about joining the Scheme and possibly leasing one of the vehicles in this article, use our eligibility checker and request a free information pack.